viviantajohnson/spsp2026/README.md

-# spsp2026
+# Materials for the SPSP 2026 symposium "Large Language Models and the Future of Social Psychological Science"

-Material for the SPSP symposium titled "Large Language Models and the Future of Social Psychological Science"
+Updates coming soon!